ravendb/docs/version_1/docs/client-api/index.markdown

 # .NET Client API

 So far we have spoken in abstracts, about NoSQL in general and RavenDB in particular.
 In this chapter we focus on the .NET Client API.
-We will go through all the steps required to perform basic CRUD operations using RavenDB, familizaring ourselves with RavenDB APIs, concepts and workings.
+We will go through all the steps required to perform basic CRUD operations using RavenDB, familiarizing ourselves with RavenDB APIs, concepts and workings.

 ## What is the .NET Client API?